Graduate Student Essay Competition

 - include cover page with title and full contact information

 - use 12-point, Times New Roman font, with 1-inch margins, double spaced

-- the paper must conform to the ICOS style guidelines (Chicago Manual of Style), available on the ICOS website
+- the essay must conform to the ICOS style guidelines available on the ICOS web site; the ICOS style guide follows the humanities convention of the Chicago Manual of Style

 - all papers must be in English

-- the paper must contribute to our cultural understanding of the Olympic or Paralympic Games
+- the paper must contribute to our cultural understanding of the Olympic and/or Paralympic Games

-- please submit via email to Dr. Janice Forsyth: firstname.lastname@example.org (MS-Word *.docx format is preferred)
+- send via email to Janice Forsyth at: email@example.com

 - All research and writing are to be undertaken by the student alone; the essay must be single-authored.